vvvv/visualprogramming.net/content/blog/2024/Dates/vvvv-at-node+code/index.md

 thumb: "thumb.jpg"
 ---

-Besides a [session at BASTA!](https://basta.net/net-framework-c/vvv-visuelle-echtzeit-programmierumgebung-dotnet/) we're happy to announce two more activities in Frankfurt.
+Besides a [session at BASTA!](https://basta.net/net-framework-c/vvv-visuelle-echtzeit-programmierumgebung-dotnet/) we're happy to announce two more activities in Frankfurt next week.

 On invitation by the [NODE Verein zur Förderung Digitaler Kultur e.V.](https://nodeforum.org/about/organization/) there will be:

 ![](231222_NodeUndCode_Querformat2-1.jpg)
-February 15: [NODE + CODE 14 - Creative Coding](https://nodeforum.org/announcements/nodecode-14-creative-coding/): A cozy talk/intro to vvvv and latest developments.
+February 15: **[NODE + CODE 14 - Creative Coding](https://nodeforum.org/announcements/nodecode-14-creative-coding/)**: A cozy talk/intro to vvvv and latest developments.

 ![](231222_NodeUndCode_Querformat.jpg)
-February 16: [Workshop: Introduction to creative coding with vvvv](https://nodeforum.org/announcements/workshop-introduction-to-creative-coding-with-vvvv/): A 3 hour hands-on introduction to vvvv for total beginners.
+February 16: **[Workshop: Introduction to creative coding with vvvv](https://nodeforum.org/announcements/workshop-introduction-to-creative-coding-with-vvvv/)**: A 3 hour hands-on introduction to vvvv for total beginners.

 Hope to see a lot of old and new faces there!